christinaliberto/arcade/REFLECTION.md

 2. **TODO:** NA

-3. **PROB:** With tetris, we had some trouble getting the rotations and key pressed action events to work, however we discovered a null array that was causing this issue.
+3. **PROB:** We decided to switch to Reversi instead of sticking with Mancala, as we were having trouble with the horizontal translations required for mancala.
+I think overall we both understood the rules of Reversi better, but it did take some time to figure out the recursion portion of this game.
+With tetris, we had some trouble getting the rotations and key pressed action events to work, however we discovered a null array that was causing this issue.
 For reversi, we had trouble with finding the possible spaces a player could move and determining which spaces flipped after a player moved.